lightsrh/ShareCount/README.md

     docker compose build
     ```

-    You can then choose to launch the app in deploy or developpment mode
+    You can then choose to launch the app in deploy or development mode

 2. Start the application in deploy mode:
     ``` bash